kousen/Groovy-Baseball/readme.txt

 http://www.kousenit.com/groovybaseball ,
 assuming my laptop in my office is still up. :)

-To build, test, and generate a war file, execute:
+If gradle is installed on your machine, execute:
 > gradle build

+If not, run:
+> gradlew build
+to download gradle, then build, test, and generate a deployable war file.

 The build process generates a local, H2 database of stadium locations using the Google Geocoder service.